GravityKit/GravityView/readme.txt

 __Developer Updates:__

 * Modified: `GVCommon::check_entry_display()` now returns WP_Error instead of `false` when an error occurs.
 This allows for additional information to be passed.
+* Added: `gravityview/search-all-split-words` filter to change search behavior for the "Search All" search input.
+Default (`true`) converts words separated by spaces into separate search terms. `false` will search whole word.

 = 1.20.1 on March 1, 2017 =